 While a lot of people choose to do something on their gray hair, some prefer to leave it as it is.
 In fact, some Hollywood celebrities choose to rock their gray hair.
 One poll even revealed that more than 70 percent of the total respondents find men and women with gray hair “sexy”.

 If these people chose to love their gray hair as it is, then so can you.
 It’s all about how you rock that gray hair.
 You can even use it as a fashion accessory and even make you unique.
 In other words, there is no need to fear graying hair.
 You can even make your gray hair look sleeker and healthier by visiting a keratin treatment salon.

 Embracing gray hair

 As mentioned, there is no reason not to love gray hair.
 You can either do something about it or fully embrace it in its full glory.
 Regardless of your hair type, you should make sure to take care of your hair.
-You can visit a Brazilian blowout salon in Bethesda for healthier-looking hair.
+You can visit a Brazilian blowout salon in Potomac for healthier-looking hair.